mhanauer/BGCCostAnalysis/README.md

 ```
 Results:

-16 students completed the program, with approximentaly 63 hours served.
-Provided approximentaly $8,200 in free services to the club.
-(Not counting the scans, because I am not sure that helps the club, but could add those in).
+16 students completed the program, with approximately 63 hours of programming provided, which would have cost the Boys and Girls Club approximately $8,200.
+(Not counting the scans, because I am not sure the scans benefit the club, but could add those in).